Kent (band): Vapen & ammunition and the White Concert (2001–2003)

 In an interview in 2001, Joakim Berg was asked if they would tour outside Scandinavia again: "It's not too late yet.
 But the question is whether you have the energy to do all the marketing and all the crap that's required.
 I'm more interested in making great music than sitting on a tour bus for a year and a half."

 After a seven-month timeout, Kent started another full-length album during the summer of 2001.
-Later that year they reported that they had tried to make an album consisting almost entirely of singles.
-The first of those, "Dom andra" (The Others), released on 18 March 2002, became a huge hit on Swedish radio.
+Later that year they reported that they had tried to make an album with more radio-friendly songs.
+The first single from the album, "Dom andra" (The Others), released on 18 March 2002, became a huge hit on Swedish radio.
 When the album Vapen & ammunition (Weapon(s) & Ammunition) came out, the next two singles "Kärleken väntar" (Love Awaits) and "FF" (from the double A-side FF / VinterNoll2), plus the album track "Pärlor" (Pearls) became huge radio hits, resulting in album sales over 600,000, more than twice as many as any other Kent album to date.
 The band received seven Swedish Grammy Awards in 2003.

-Kent had not toured for several months when it was announced that they would only do one performance in Sweden in 2003, on 6 June, the Swedish national day, in Stockholm Stadium which holds 30,000.
+On 21 February 2003, it was announced that Kent would only do one performance in Sweden in 2003, on 6 June, the Swedish national day, in Stockholm Stadium which holds 30,000.
 As the band told the crowd to dress in white, it was nicknamed "The White Concert".
 The band also played at the less known Parkfestivalen in Moss, Norway on 14 June 2003.

 Du & jag döden and The hjärta & smärta EP (2005–2006)

 After taking a one-year timeout, Kent returned to the studio to record their sixth studio album in 2004.
 Studio reports said it would be "a very dark album".
 The first single "Max 500" was released on 9 February 2005 and reached number one in Sweden and Norway.
-When the album Du & jag döden (You & Me Death) was released in March, it was very well received and was considered by most fans to be one of their best albums.
-Two more singles were released, "Palace & Main" and "Den döda vinkeln" (The Dead Angle) – the last one stirring up some controversy among Kent fans because Kent did not release any b-sides along with it (but still the single has a shorter version of the song).
-The last track on the album, "Mannen i den vita hatten (16 år senare)" (The Man in the White Hat (16 Years Later)) was very well received and is seen by many fans as Kent's best effort.
+The album Du & jag döden (You & Me Death) was released in March, it was well-received by critics and became a fan favorite.
+Two more singles were released, "Palace & Main" and "Den döda vinkeln" (The Dead Angle) – the last one stirring up some controversy among fans because Kent did not release any b-sides along with it (the single has a shorter version of the song).
+The last song on the album, "Mannen i den vita hatten (16 år senare)" (The Man in the White Hat (16 Years Later)) is seen by many as Kent's best effort.
 It also became the song to replace "747" as the concert closer.